Lake Sevan

 Lake Sevan (Սևանա լիճ) is the largest body of water in both Armenia and the Caucasus region.
 It is one of the largest freshwater high-altitude (alpine) lakes in Eurasia.
 The lake is situated in Gegharkunik Province, at an altitude of 1900 m above sea level.
 The total surface area of its basin is about 5000 km2, which makes up 1/6 of Armenia's territory.
 The lake itself is 1242 km2, and the volume is 32.8 km3.
 It is fed by 28 rivers and streams.
 Only 10% of the incoming water is drained by the Hrazdan River, while the remaining 90% evaporates.

-The lake provides some 90% of the fish and 80% of the crayfish catch of Armenia.
 Sevan has significant economic, cultural, and recreational value.
 Its sole major island (now a peninsula) is home to a medieval monastery.
+The lake provides some 90% of the fish and 80% of the crayfish catch of Armenia.

 Sevan was heavily exploited for irrigation of the Ararat plain and hydroelectric power generation during the Soviet period.
 Consequently, its water level decreased by around 20 m and its volume reduced by more than 40%.
-Later two tunnels were built to divert water from highland rivers, which halted its decline and its level began rising.
+Later, two tunnels were built to divert water from highland rivers, which halted its decline and its level began rising.
 Before human intervention dramatically changed the lake's ecosystem, the lake was at an altitude of 1916 m above sea level, 95 m deep, covered an area of 1416 km2 (5% of Armenia's entire area), and had a volume of 58.5 km3.

 Etymology

+In the Middle Ages, Sevan was solely the name of the island (now peninsula) and the monastery built on it.
+In the 19th and early 20th centuries, Russian and European sources sometimes referred to the lake as Sevanga or Sevang, Per folk etymology, Sevan is either a combination of sev ("black") and vank’ ("monastery"), sev ("black") + Van (i.e., Lake Van), or originates from the phrase sa ē vank'ə ("this is the monastery").

-Scholars believe that Sevan originated from the Urartian word su(i)n(i)a, usually translated as "lake".
-The word is found on an 8th-century BC cuneiform inscription by the Urartian king Rusa I, found in Odzaberd, on the southern shore of the lake.
-Per folk etymology, Sevan is either a combination of sev ("black") + Van (i.e., Lake Van) or sev ("black") and vank’ ("monastery").
-Russian and European sources of the 19th and early 20th century sometimes referred to the lake as Sevanga or Sevang, which are likely the Russified version of the Armenian phrase sev vank’ ("black monastery") or, possibly, the Armenian phrase սա է վանքը sa ē vank'ə ("this is the monastery").
+The scholarly explanation, first suggested by Mikhail V. Nikolsky in 1896, is that Sevan originated from the Urartian word suinia, usually translated as "lake".
+It is attested on an 8th-century BC cuneiform inscription by the Urartian king Rusa I, found in Odzaberd, on the southern shore of the lake.